NPA Summit 2026: Session Proposal Guide

 Session Purpose & Takeaways

-This field helps us understand what you want participants to leave with.
 You might use this space to describe:

-The type of learning or insight you want to enable
+The type of learning or insight you want to enable;

-Whether participants will leave with new ideas, strategies, skills, or connections
+Whether participants will leave with new ideas, strategies, skills, or connections;

-What success looks like for this session
+What success looks like for this session;

 Theme Alignment

-5. Product Leadership in Uncertain Times: Leading cross-functional teams through change by designing organizations, decision frameworks, and accountability systems built for uncertainty.
+Product Leadership in Uncertain Times: Leading cross-functional teams through change by designing organizations, decision frameworks, and accountability systems built for uncertainty.

 You don’t need to force alignment with multiple themes—choose the one or two that best fit your session’s focus.